trendscenter/coinstac/guides/computation-development.md

 ## How to Create a Computation

-Computations in COINSTAC, often referred to as a “decentralized computations” throughout docs, are a set of functions for clients (referred to as “local”) and a central server (referred to as “remote”).
+Computations in COINSTAC, referred to as a “decentralized computations” throughout code, are sets of commands for clients (referred to as “local”) and a central server (referred to as “remote”).
 These instructions are encapsulated in a JavaScript file that uses a CommonJS export object.
 Here’s a basic example:

 ```js
 module.exports = {